Another tutorial Lizzy, really? I’d say: why not! 😉 Let’s talk about how to make miniature food today and dive straight into things!

 You can then fill them up with liquid polymer clay, shape your miniatures and just finish them up by painting them.

-- 2. Or you could make your own molds, if there is a line of certain miniature food types that you DIY craft a lot. (some miniaturists are specialized in cakes or cheese, for example).
+- 2. Or you could make your own molds, if there is a line of certain miniature food types that you DIY craft a lot. (some miniaturists specialize in cakes or cheese, for example).

 The video below, is an example of how someone makes her own miniature silicone molds.